-- a) Students must get approval in writing from all the professors concerned in advance of its preparation. - b) Professors involved must satisfy themselves that the quality and content of the completed paper meets the requirements of the individual courses. - c) Papers with greater scope should be written under the 6900 X.XX arrangements.
+- b) Professors involved must satisfy themselves that the quality and content of the completed paper meets the requirements of the individual courses. - c) Papers with greater scope should be written under the 6900 X.XX arrangements.

 Attendance

 Attendance is expected at all graduate classes.
 Failure to attend ANY of the class meetings during the first two weeks of class without making specific prior arrangements with the instructor in this regard is sufficient grounds for a student to be administratively deenrolled from the class in question.
 The basis for this regulation is: